 How will automatic pension enrolment affect umbrella company contractors?

-If you are contracting through an umbrella company then you are classed as an employee of the umbrella company that you are working under.
+If you are contracting through an umbrella company, you are classed as an employee of the umbrella company that you are working under.
 Umbrella company contractors will be automatically enrolled in a pension scheme in the same way that employees will be, but you do have the option to opt out of the scheme.

 For more information about contracting through an umbrella company, you may want to visit our umbrella company hub page.